Allison Janney: 1989–1998: Early roles and Broadway debut

-Janney's first role on television was in the short-lived black-and-white faux-1940s comedy Morton & Hayes; she appeared in two episodes of the 1991 CBS series as Eddie Hayes' wife.
-She then moved on to soap operas; she played the short-term role of Vi Kaminski on As the World Turns, and then played the recurring role of Ginger, one of the Spaulding maids, on Guiding Light for nearly two years.
+Janney's first role on television was in the short-lived black-and-white faux-1940s comedy Morton & Hayes.
+She moved on to soap operas; she played the recurring role of Ginger, one of the Spaulding maids, on Guiding Light for two years.
 In the spring of 1994, she appeared in the season-four finale of Law & Order, titled "Old Friends", as a reluctant witness against a member of the Russian mob.
 She was also a cast member on the radio show A Prairie Home Companion.
+Janney made her professional stage debut in 1989 with an uncredited part in the Off-Broadway production Ladies.
+Following minor roles in similar productions like; Prescribed Laughter In The Emergency Café, Five Women Wearing the Same Dress and Blue Window.